 - Victory Family School gives priority to qualified siblings of current VFS students.

-- Students must be 3 years of age before July 1 to start Pre-Kindergarten and must be 5 years of age before July 1 to begin Kindergarten, no exceptions.
+- Students must be 3 years of age before September 1 to start Preschool, 4 years of age before September 1 to start Pre-Kindergarten, and must be 5 years of age before September 1 to begin Kindergarten, no exceptions.
 All early childhood applicants must be able to care for restroom needs independently.

 The mission of Victory Family School is to prepare and equip servant leaders who excel spiritually, academically, and socially.
 We assist families by providing excellence in academics while instilling Biblical principles in students’ lives so that they might impact the world for Christ.
 This partnership requires: